blei-lab/publications/2014_GopalanCharlinBlei/README.md

 Source of the papers is in tex/

 All figures in the papers are available from fig/.
-The raw data used to generate figure that contain experimental results are in fig/dat/.
-They can be generated using the R-scripts in fig/R/.
+The raw data used to generate figures that contain experimental results are in fig/dat/.
+They can be generated using the R-scripts in fig/src/.